 Red Eyeshadow Tip #2: Even Out Your Skin

-Once you’ve chosen the shade that best suits you, don’t start applying the shadowjust yet.
+Once you’ve chosen the shade that best suits you, don’t start applying the shadow just yet.
 You want to conceal and even out your complexion before applying your eyeshadow.
 Pay extra attention to your under-eyes, which can have red tones that you’ll want to conceal before application.
 Apply concealer all the way up to the bottom lash line and don’t forget about dark shadows in the inner corners of eyes.
 “While not usually red, the blue-ish hue of under-eye circles can be exacerbated by red eye shadow, so cover it well,” says Almodovar.
 “Use your concealer or a tinted lid primer to neutralize those tiny red veins on your eyelids.”

 Red Eyeshadow Tip #3: Swap Out Bronze for Terracotta

-If you normally use a warm earth tone (bronze, copper, gold) when you grab an eyeshadow contour color, swap it out for a warm red shade.
+If you normally use a warm earth tone (bronze, copper, gold) for an eyeshadow contour color, swap it out for a warm red shade.
 “Because the two tones are very similar, it’s a really easy switch that doesn’t take you too far out of your comfort zone,” says Almodovar.
 If you’re wearing a red eyeshadow all over your entire eyelid, blend a more neutral color (in this case brown will work well) in the crease to give the lid definition.

 Red Eyeshadow Tip #4: Switch Up Your Eyeliner

-Give your everyday black eyeliner a break and swipe on a red liner with a deep, plum undertone instead, like the Urban Decay 24/7 Glide-On Eye Pencil in Love Drugor NYX Professional Makeup Vivid Brights Eyeliner in Vivid Fire.
+Give your everyday black eyeliner a break and swipe on a red liner with a deep, plum undertone instead, like the Urban Decay 24/7 Glide-On Eye Pencil in Love Drug or NYX Professional Makeup Vivid Brights Eyeliner in Vivid Fire.
 “The dark undertones of the liner will help give the bright color some depth and add definition to the eye,” says Almodovar.

-If you can’t seem to part with you black gel liner, you can just layer the red liner on top.
-Line just the top lash line or swipe it across the bottom.
+If you can’t seem to part with your black gel liner, you can just layer the red liner on top.
+Line the top lash line or swipe it across the bottom.
 Feeling adventurous?
 You can create a double wing, too.
 Almodovar says it’s simpler than it sounds.
 “Directly above the black line, draw a red winged line — the two-toned effect will look bold and graphic.”

 Red Eyeshadow Tip #5: Try a Two-Toned Smoky Eye

-If a bright red lid isn’t your speed, you can take test-run a red smoky eye instead.
+If a bright red lid isn’t your speed, you can try a red smoky eye instead.
 “Apply red eyeshadow on the inside half of the eyelids, blending the bright color into a black shade on the outer half,” says Almodovar.
 Layering on a couple different shades of red with different finishes gives eyes more depth and definition.
 For an easy and controlled application, we recommend using the NYX Jumbo Eye Pencil in Rusted Red, which doubles as an eyeliner and an eyeshadow.
 To add depth, consider applying a metallic shade on the center of the lid as well.